squinkylabs/SquinkyVCV/docs/filter.md

 This idea was also commercialized in the Mutable Instrument 4 Pole Mission filter board for the Struthi synthesizer.
 This was released in 2011 or 2012, and designed by the legendary Émilie Gillet.

 We imagine that there are many digital filters that use this technique.
-In VCV the Blamsoft FXF-35 seems to.
+In VCV the Blamsoft FXF-35 in transistor ladder mode seems to.

 In Stairway we use the Mutable Instruments method of adding the extra filter types, which give somewhat different responses than the Matrix-12 method.